 Ohio Police Help Man Who Was Being Followed Home By A Pig

-Around 5 a.m. on Saturday morning, a police department in Ohio got an unusual call.
-A man was claiming that he was being followed home by a pig.
+About 5 a.m. on Saturday, a police department in Ohio got an unusual call.
+A man reported that he was being followed home by a pig.

-The North Ridgeville Police Department was skeptical, and assumed the man had been drinking.
+The North Ridgeville Police Department was skeptical and assumed the man had been drinking.
 "Night shift responded to the obviously drunk guy walking home from the bar at 5:26 in the morning," the police wrote in a Facebook post that has been shared nearly 15,000 times.
 "He was at least drunk enough to call the police on himself while hallucinating."

-But when the patrolmen arrived, they found "a very sober male" traveling on foot, and he had cloven hoofed company.
+But when the patrol officers arrived, they found "a very sober male" traveling on foot, and he had cloven-hoofed company.

 "The pig was nudging the person and wanted to be petted," Operations Officer Capt.
 Marti Garrow told NPR.